 If a student has questions about an EQA designated institution or questions about the standards or criteria used to assess EQA designation, they can contact the Ministry.

-Monitoring and enforcement: The province of B.C., through the Ministry of Advanced Education, is responsible for:
+Monitoring and enforcement: The province of B.C., through the Ministry of Advanced Education, Skills and Training, is responsible for: